Peninsular Malaysia tornado outbreak of 2014: Events

-On 14 October, an EF1 tornado hit a village in Pendang, Kedah damaging around 10 houses including a school.
+On 14 October, an unrated tornado (estimated EF1) struck a village in Pendang, Kedah, damaging around 10 houses including a school.

-On 21 October an EF1 tornado hit a small town of Pandamaran, Klang, Selangor damaging over 30 houses and no fatalities reported.
+On 21 October, an unrated tornado struck a small town of Pandamaran, Klang, Selangor damaging over 30 houses and no fatalities reported.

-On 31 October, an EF1-EF2 tornado lashed through Kampung Sungai Bharu and a suburb of Mergong, Alor Setar, Kedah damaging around 57 houses.
+On 31 October, an unrated tornado lashed through Kampung Sungai Bharu and the suburb of Mergong, Alor Setar, Kedah damaging around 57 houses.